Lumiox/TkSmash/README.md

 <li>The first player uses "Q" (left), "D" (right), "Z" (jump) and "Space" (hit)</li>
 <li>The second player uses the left, right and top directional arrows to move plus the "P" key to hit</li>
 </ul>
+<h4>What is TkSmash made of ?<h4>
+<p>Other than several headaches, TkSmash is based on Python graphical interface Tkinter.
+At this time, no other programming language is used.
+We use the last Python 3.x versions of this language.</p>
 <h4>Who is involved in this project ?</h4>
 <p>Four collaborators have made this project, which will be graded as it is part of an exam.
 Among those collaborators are :</p>
 <ul>